viasna on patreon

 Mikalai says the conditions in the prisoners' cell-type facility (PKT) are terrible.

-"You are just poisoned there by the USSR and the war."
+"You just get poisoned by the USSR and that war"

 "In the colonies there is very hard work that political prisoners are forced to do.
 Political prisoners do only hard work, they are not given light work.
 For example, we carry logs, boards.
 Some of them dismantle metal, and it gets so bad that their skin peels off.
 We also made some boxes, but we don't know what they are for.
 We made some uniforms for the Russian army.
 But I don't know exactly where they went.

 Political prisoners are forced to work even when they are ill.
-Nikolai recalls that once he had a temperature of 40 degrees, was not allowed to see a doctor, and was forced to go to work.
+Mikalai remembers one time when he had a fever and was not allowed to see a doctor and was forced to go to work.

 What saved in detention

-"The administration with its conditions can make a tougher regime.
+"The administration, with its conditions, can make a tougher regime.
 It's hard.
 You wake up every day at six o'clock and the same thing starts.
 The only thing that saves you is books and trying to do sports.
-But it is important to eat well, and they make a salad out of the program - they cut everything up and mix it.
-And when the program comes, it's a very hard day, because you have to lay everything out, sign it.
-And at that moment there can be a professional account that you can't miss.
-And without handovers, you can't survive with this food."
+But it is important to eat well, and they make a salad out of the packages - they cut everything up and mix it.
+And when the package comes, it's a very hard day, because you have to lay everything out and sign it.
+And at that moment there can be some important things in the prison that you can't miss.
+And without packages, you can't survive on this food."

 Latest news